pychen0918/bad-words-chinese/README.md

-# dirty-word-filter-chinese
+# bad-words-chinese
-A node.js dirty word filter module supports Chinese and English
+A dirty word filter module supports Chinese and English